hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * Mean of nearest neighbors
     * Mean of seasonal couterparts
     * Make sure to impute without lookahead in forecasting problems, although this will drop the imputatio quality, it's still better than making your forecasting model too good to be true
-  * How to use Granger Causality test to know if one Time Series is helpful in forecasting another
+  * 💡 How to use Granger Causality test to know if one Time Series is helpful in forecasting another
 * [More methods to test stationary other than ADF, KPSS][28]
 * [Time series intro][20]
   * Cross correlation: checks whether 2 ts are corrlated with each other.
-I like the idea of using it in stock, cuz if one tend to drop, the highly correlated one might also drop
+I like the idea of using it in stock, cuz if one tend to drop, the highly correlated one might also drop.
+But we need to pay attention to spurious correlation.
     * [Python calculate cross correlation with lag][21], check the highest vote below
+    * Maybe we can also check the correlation between differenced ts in order to avoid spurious correlation
 * [Sales Uncertainty Prediction][22]
   * Weighted Scaled Pinball loss (SPL) is a metrics used to measure quantile forecasts.
-This article inclide the implementation
+This article includes the implementation

 [1]:https://github.com/PacktPublishing/Practical-Time-Series-Analysis
 [2]:https://github.com/PacktPublishing/Practical-Time-Series-Analysis/blob/master/Chapter01/Chapter_1_Autocorrelation.ipynb